AdobeDocs/experience-manager-65.en/help/sites-administering/audit-user-management-operations.md

     * **Message Pattern:** level default
     * **Logger:** com.adobe.granite.security.user.internal.audit, com.adobe.granite.security.user.internal.servlets.AuthorizableServlet

-   In order to enter both loggers into the **Logger** field, you need to enter the name of the first, then create another field by pressing the "+" button and entering the name of the second logger.
+   To enter both loggers into the **Logger** field, you must enter the name of the first, then create another field by pressing the "+" button and entering the name of the second logger.

 ## Example output {#example-output}